 If you’ve ever tried to learn Mandarin (like me) you’ll know it’s fairly complex.
-I think that, even more than most other languages, practice in conversation is paramount, as is learning in a practical way using everyday scenarios.
+I think that, even more than most other languages, classes that include practice in conversation is really important, as is learning in a practical way using everyday scenarios.

 And what about it being fun – wouldn’t that be cool too?
 Whether you’re studying as an international student or in a local school, and you want to push your grades up, enjoying learning a language rather than feeling that you’re just ‘studying’ a subject can make a big difference.